LankyCyril/edgecase/readme.md

-The value of *--palette* can be either none (in which case the maximum of nine motifs can be plotted with default colors), "paper" or "paper|legend=False" (in which case motifs known from research can be plotted with custom colors, matching the colors in the figures in the BiorXiv preprint), or a chained key-value sequence of "motif=color" and "legend=boolean", for example:
+The value of *--palette* can be either none (in which case the maximum of nine motifs can be plotted with default colors), "paper" or "paper|legend=False" (in which case motifs known from research can be plotted with custom colors, matching the colors in the figures in the bioRxiv preprint), or a chained key-value sequence of "motif=color" and "legend=boolean", for example:
 "TTAGGG=green|TGAGGG=#D01000|legend=True".
 Options *--exploded* and *--title* are deprecated.